Code-Institute-Submissions/MattMurnaghan-milestone3/README.md

 6. Add 'Python' and save changes, then add 'Node.js' and save the changes again.
 7. Scroll down to 'Config Vars' section, and add the 'KEY' and 'PORT' for the credentials and additional 8000 port for running the app.
 8. At the top of the page, click on the 'Deploy' section.
-9. Select Github as deployment method.
+9. Select GitHub as deployment method.
-10. Select 'Connect to Github', and locate the repository name and click on 'Connect' to link my Heroku app to my Github repository code.
+10. Select 'Connect to GitHub', and locate the repository name and click on 'Connect' to link my Heroku app to my Github repository code.
-11. Scroll further down, select 'Enable Automatic Deploys' and then select 'Deploy Branch' to deploy project.
+11. Scroll further down, select 'Enable Automatic Deploys' and then select 'Deploy Branch' to deploy the project.
-12. After it has successfully deployed a 'view' button appears on screen and when clicked opens the deployed application.
+12. After it has successfully deployed a 'view' button appears on-screen and when clicked opens the deployed application.

+## ***Credits*** <a name="credits"></a>
+A lot of inspiration was drawn from the Code Institutes Love Sandwiches project to assist in the design of this project.
+Some code was repurposed and given a more secure facelift so to speak concerning the procedure of authenticating with google.

+## ***Acknowledgments*** <a name="Acknowledgements"></a>
+Of course, as usual, I can't thank my mentor Guido Cecilio enough for all the help and support he provided me with for this project.
+His knowledge helps massively to bridge the gap when it comes to my lesser experience with python and it is always much appreciated.